 Local staff translates into more personalized service, such as tellers who remember your name and show interest in your recent hobbies or your kids’ sports games.
 They might even surprise you with a Random Act of Kindness when things aren’t going your way.

 Half of Americans would switch to a company that supports a good cause, and 65% believe that companies have a responsibility to give back to others, according to research by Mintel.3 If you’re in the majority of people that would rather support companies that do good in the community, look no further than credit unions!

 Because they are not-for-profit, credit unions are able to give a significant portion of their profits back to the community.
-In 2020, Desert Financial gave back $3.9 million total, including:
+In 2020, Desert Financial gave back $16 million, including:

 - $1.2 million in COVID-19 relief

 - $750,000+ for 1 Darn Cool School at Phoenix Children’s Hospital